Power Mirror Switch

 Power Mirror Switch at 1A Auto

 Most cars and trucks on the road today are equipped with power operated side view mirrors rather than manual or manual remote mirrors.
-Like manual side view mirrors, power mirrors allow you to look and see what is behind and to the sides of the vehicle – those “blind spot” areas – which allows you to be aware of what is going on around you while you are driving, including the actions of other drivers.
+Like manual side view mirrors, power mirrors allow you to look and see those "blind spot" areas behind and beside the vehicle, giving you more awareness of what is going on around you while you are driving, including the actions of other drivers.
 The difference with power mirrors over manual mirrors is that they can be adjusted to desired positions in order to achieve the proper angles for viewing right from the convenience of the driver’s seat, as opposed to having to stick a hand out of the window to do that.

-So, now you are probably wondering how those power mirrors able to adjust magically like that.
+So, now you are probably wondering how those power mirrors are able to adjust magically like that.
 Well, power mirrors use internal electrical motors to adjust the position of the glass, which the driver controls with the power mirror switch.
 This switch is located on the driver side door panel armrest, center console, or dash depending on the vehicle.
-Typically, the power mirror switch has 4 buttons (up, down, left, and right) with a driver side / passenger side selector switch, but this can vary depending on the vehicle as well.
+Typically, the power mirror switch has four buttons (up, down, left, and right) with a driver side/passenger side selector switch, but this can vary depending on the vehicle as well.
 Some applications have a separate memory switch which may also control power seat positions.

 Power mirror switches can fail over time due to general use and age.
 Excess moisture from leaving your car or truck’s windows open may also cause the switch to become defective.
 Some symptoms of a bad power mirror switch include intermittent operation or, no operation of the mirror from the switch at all.
 If this is the case, you will not be able to adjust your power mirrors automatically.
 While you still can adjust them manually, this eliminates the ease and convenience of being able to do that from the comfort of your seat by simply using a switch.

 Can I replace the power mirror switch myself?